ablakey/chip8/README.md

 ![example](./space.gif)

+The purpose of this program is for the project involved in writing it.
+This is my first emulator and writing it gave me a chance to learn a ton of programming concepts I don't get exposed to during my day job.
+I have also never used Rust before so it was a chance to get experience with the beautiful language.

+Supports:
 - Keyboard input
 - Basic sound
 - SDL graphics and I/O
 - Save/load state

-The purpose of this program is for the project involved in writing it.
-This is my first emulator and writing it gave me a chance to learn a ton of programming concepts I don't get exposed to during my day job.
-I have also never used Rust before so it was a chance to get experience with the beautiful language.

 # How to Use